RWKV/RWKV-infctx-trainer/guides/RWKV-x-playground-training.md

     - note that all followup will be done via discord.
     - We may rename, and reorganize your files, and if we do so, we will keep you updated.
     - Once completed, all training runs results and output will be uploaded to hugging face.
 Example: https://huggingface.co/rwkv-x-dev/rwkv-x-playground/tree/main/experiment/rwkv-x-exp/v5-headsize32
+    - for maintainers / users with direct write access, you can probably just skip the PR, and just do the runs from your branch if desired.

 # Restrictions on the trianing process
 - Generally, keep your model size <= 1.5B - as we only have up to 3090s currently (not a hard-rule, but anything bigger typically take days)